Megavitamin C and Babies

 And he did, too.

 So now I have a new case history record to offer: 20,000 milligrams of vitamin C daily for a 20 pound baby of 11 months of age.
 That's how much it took to cure Ray's baby of severe congestion, fever, and listlessness.
-That is 1,000 milligrams of vitamin C per pound per day; 2,200 mg "C" per kilogram body weight per day, nearly twice what Dr. Frederick Klenner customarily ordered for patients.
+That is 1,000 milligrams of vitamin C per pound per day; 2,200 mg "C" per kilogram body weight per day, nearly three times what Dr. Frederick Klenner customarily ordered for patients.
 And even at that huge amount, the baby never had diarrhea!